strues/retinajs/README.md

+# retina.js
-# retina.js | JavaScript and LESS helpers for rendering high-resolution image variants
+### JavaScript and LESS helpers for rendering high-resolution image variants

-retina.js is an open-source script that makes it easy to serve high resolution images to devices with retina displays
+retina.js makes it easy to serve high-resolution images to devices with retina displays

 ## How it works